symfony/symfony-docs/book/page_creation.rst

   page and specifies a controller (a PHP function) that Symfony2 should execute when the URI of an incoming request matches the route pattern;

-* *Create a controller* A controller is a PHP function that takes the incoming request and transforms it into a Symfony2 ``Response`` object.
+* *Create a controller*: A controller is a PHP function that takes the incoming request and transforms it into a Symfony2 ``Response`` object.

 We love this simple approach because it matches the way that the Web works.